vtex/styleguide/react/components/Alert/README.md

-#### Alerts are notifications of mild to high priority.
+Alerts are notifications of **mild to high priority**.
 They may inform the user about things they should know or explain a problem and the user a solution.
 It may be triggered by a user action or not.

 ### Do